 Prague, Czech Republic – Czech President Milos Zeman should address the nation regarding the novel coronavirus pandemic later this week, his spokesman Jiri Ovcacek announced on Twitter.

 More details regarding the speech should be released by the Prague Castle later during the day, according to the president’s press office.

-Milos Zeman has not appeared in public nor directly commented on the topic since the start of the coronavirus crisis, fuelling a number of rumours regarding the Czech head of state whose own personal health has been a topic of speculation long before the start of the epidemic.
+Milos Zeman has not appeared in public nor directly commented on the topic since the start of the coronavirus crisis, fueling a number of rumours regarding the Czech President, whose own personal health has been a topic of speculation long before the start of the unprecedented epidemic.

 President Zeman only expressed support to the measures introduced by the government of Prime Minister Andrej Babis as part of the state of national emergency declared earlier this month.
-He also urged citizens to stick together and help each other out in a spirit of “unconditional solidarity” through a statement released by his spokesman last week.
+He also urged citizens to stick together and help each other out in a spirit of “unconditional solidarity” through a statement released by spokesman Jiri Ovcacek last week.

 “This is no time for selfishness”, the statement read.

 The number of confirmed coronavirus infection cases reached 464 on Wednesday morning, the highest among Visegrad Group countries.

 Three patients are said to be in critical condition, but none of those who have tested positive for the virus have died at the time of writing.
 Meanwhile, three patients are said to have recovered from the disease.

 As part of the 30-day state of emergency declared in the Czech Republic, citizens have been barred from visiting over a dozen countries considered at “high-risk”, while all nationals from these countries have reciprocally been banned from entering Czech territory.